humhub/documentation/docs/develop/content.md

 If you need to implement a controller which should be able to handle container related as well as global requests you'll have to set the `ContentContainerController::requireContainer` field to `false`.

-In your controller logic you can access the related cotnainer by means of `$this->contentContainer`.
+In your controller logic you can access the related container by means of `$this->contentContainer`.

 You can even restrict the allowed container types by setting the `ContentContainerController::validContentContainerClasses` array.
 This can be useful if your controller should only handle space or user related requests.